superresolusian/tube_run_plot/README.md

 <img width="501" height="316" alt="image" src="https://github.com/user-attachments/assets/8a7ca9ee-344d-49d1-8eda-ca936f1a8fb9" />

-I also put them all into an 'all' folder as well for versatility when I was messing around with plotting.
+Try and keep the folder names the same as in my example so the code doesn't break :-) I also put them all into an 'all' folder as well for versatility when I was messing around with plotting.

+# Running the code
+I've provided the code as a jupyter notebook, but it can be easily changed to a python fit.
+Your python environment will need jupyter (if using), numpy, matplotlib and a library called fitdecode (https://pypi.org/project/fitdecode/) which reads the files.

+To run the jupyter notebook, just put it into the same folder as you have the line name subfolders where you've saved all the files and run each cell.
+If you uncomment (delete the # from) "#plt.savefig('runderground.png', dpi=600)" it should save as a png for you.

+Drop me a message if you need a hand getting the code running!!